marcosalvalaggio/xeye/README.md

 ## Create a dataset with fast UI (FastDataset)

 The **FastDataset** class provides a faster way to use the datapipe module.
 Unlike the **Dataset** class, it does not have a complete terminal UI to guide you through the dataset construction process.
-Instead, you simply pass the parameters to the class and call the necessary functions.
+Instead, you simply pass the parameters to the class and call the necessary methods.

 ```python
 import xeye
 # define parameters values
 index = 0
 img_types = 2